Dihedral monodromy of cone spherical metrics: Differentials with prescribed singularities

 In Sections~\ref{sec:quaddif} and~\ref{sec:difabel}, we considered quadratic differentials defining flat surfaces of infinite area (because cylinders around double poles are semi-infinite).
 There is an action of $\GL^{+}(2,\mathbb{R})$ on strata of quadratic differentials.
 This group acts by postcomposition in the charts and acts naturally on the periods, see \cite{Zo} for details.

 The \textit{contraction flow} is a one-parameter flow in $\GL^{+}(2,\mathbb{R})$ that preserves a direction and contracts exponentially another.
-For a quadratic differential defining a flat surface of infinite area, if the contraction flow contracting a generic direction (a direction where there is no saddle connection), then it converges to a surface in the stratum where every (absolute and relative) period belongs to the preserved direction, see Section~5.4 of \cite{Ta}.
+For a quadratic differential $q$ defining a flat surface of infinite area, we consider the contraction flow contracting a generic direction (a direction where there is no saddle connection).
+The trajectory of $q$ along the flow has a limit inside the same stratum.
+For the limit differential, every (absolute and relative) period belongs to the preserved direction, see Section~5.4 of \cite{Ta}.
 Infinite area hypothesis is necessary because otherwise the area of the flat surface would shrink along the flow.

 If we apply the contraction flow to any differential that realizes a real configurations of residues (like in Sections~\ref{sec:quaddif} and~\ref{sec:difabel}), a generic contraction flow preserving the horizontal direction will converge to a \textit{totally real Jenkins-Strebel differential}.
+According to Section~\ref{sec:backgroundquad}, quadratic differentials with real periods correspond to cone spherical metrics with dihedral monodromy.
+We use the contraction flow on quadratic differentials to construct an isomonodromic deformation of any such cone spherical metric to hemispherical surface (see Section~\ref{sec:hemispherical}).

-\begin{cor} If a distribution of angles is realized by a cone spherical metric with dihedral monodromy, it is realized by a hemispherical surface with the same monodromy. \end{cor}
+\begin{prop} Any array of angles realized by a cone spherical metric with dihedral monodromy is realized by a hemispherical surface with the same monodromy. \end{prop}